kanyeasada/Visualizing-and-Predicting-Reviews-with-Yelp/README.md

 • A list of restaurants can be found with: python3 recommend.py -r

-• Potential queries can be found in ,else all queries will be displayed
+• Potential queries can be found in queries file, else all queries will be displayed
         eg: python3 recommend.py -u likes_southside -k 5 -p -q Burgers